MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/architectures/reference-architecture-data-mesh.md

 ---
 title: A financial institution scenario for data mesh
-description: Learn about the data mesh scenario for cloud-scale analytics in Azure.
+description: Learn about a data mesh scenario for cloud-scale analytics in Azure that uses landing zones, data integrations, and data products.
 author: PietheinStrengholt
 ms.author: pstrengholt
 ms.date: 02/28/2022